 - Fuel: well, it's not cheap and it certainly isn't getting any cheaper.
 If you arrive from the Northern Territory side you will notice a jump in prices as you cross the border into WA.
-(It sucks!
-Fill your jerries in Katherine.)
+(Fill your jerries before leaving Katherine!)
 But also be aware that the further you move away from the towns the dearer it gets.
 So if you plan to do the Gibb River Road don't do your budgeting on Katherine or Kununurra prices.
 Diesel is now well above $2 a litre along the Gibb River Road!

 What campervan you should hire depends on the trip you have in mind.
 But regardless of that it certainly pays to start looking around early.

-And it pays to book early if you need a campervan during the main tourist season (May - September).
+It pays to book early if you need a campervan during the main tourist season (June - August).
 When I say early I mean months ahead.
-Campervan hire in Australia is the most popular way to travel, and unless you get in early you might in the end have to grab whatever you can get...
+Campervan hire is the most popular way to travel, and unless you get in early you might in the end have to grab whatever you can get.